r2dtools/installer/README.md

 ```bash
 ./installer install --version "version"
 ```
-Update the agent to the latest vereion
+Update the agent to the latest version
 ```bash
 ./installer update
 ```